itskerrin/personal-portfolio/README.md

-My personal portfolio for a junior developer..
+My personal portfolio as a junior developer..